 Over the past 3 months, the number of banking bailouts, buyouts and actions by the Federal Reserve, U.S. Treasury, SEC, FASB, FDIC, OTS, OCC and other organizations have combined to create a large amount of confusion, making it exceedingly problematic when trying to evaluate the precise nature of responses to the banking crisis.
 In many cases, the legalities are questionable at best.
-But panic has caused most people to brush aside a full consideration of these transactions.

-Already, there are several bailout/buyouts that have major issues, but here I will focus on the recent "buyout" of Washington Mutual (WM).
-As you shall see, there are some major issues that must ultimately be addressed by a full investigation of parties external to Washington.

-For now, I am requesting the SEC initiate a full investigation of certain activities that led to the theft of Washington Mutual by JP Morgan (JPM) and the complete and sudden elimination of WM shareholders.
+But panic has caused most people to brush aside a full analysis of these transactions.
+There are several bailout/buyouts that have major issues but here I will focus on the recent "buyout" of Washington Mutual.
+As you shall see, there are some major issues that must ultimately be addressed by a full investigation by parties outside of Washington.
+For now, I am requesting the SEC initiate a full investigation of certain activities that led to the theft of Washington Mutual by JP Morgan and the complete and sudden elimination of WM shareholders.

-There were many factors which ultimately led to what I consider to be the biggest heist in U.S. banking history; that of Washington Mutual.
+There were many factors which ultimately led to what I consider to be the biggest heist in U.S. banking history; that of Washington Mutual (WM).
 Confirmed players involved in this stunning and sudden takedown were the U.S. Treasury, Federal Reserve, SEC, OTS, OCC, FDIC and JPM.
 In addition, I have strong reason to suspect to be a huge number of insiders who profited from the WaMu takedown.
 Finally, I also suspect a widespread effort by unknown sources to pressure the stock via massive naked shorting, which went completely unchallenged by the SEC.
-I would have to implicate the banking cartel in these efforts (JPM, C, BAC, GS).

 Note that of all major bank failures, WM fared the worst.
-It had no chance to fail.
-Instead, it was seized immediately, even after the OTS made claims that the bank had sufficient capital.
-The OTS has yet to demonstrate WM was insolvent.
+They had no chance to fail.
+They were seized immediately, even after the OTS made claims that the bank had sufficient capital.
+The OTS has yet to show WM was insolvent.
 Evidence of WM insolvency must be made available to the public, especially to WM shareholders since they were completely and suddenly wiped out with no warning and despite several reassurances by WM and the OTS just days before the seizure.
 Throughout the year, WM management and Wall Street analysts continued to insist that WM had sufficient capital to fund operations (including all contingencies) through at least the 2008 calendar year.
-Furthermore, the OTS issued similar statements just a few days prior to its alleged seizure of WM.

 I cannot believe that net withdrawals of \$16.7 billion over a 10-day period would result in insolvency with deposits of \$188 billion.
 If this is indeed the case, the OTS did not act prudently to ensure adequate capital reserves.
 Finally, shareholders must be provided with legitimate reasons why the Fed's Term Lending Credit Facility was not made available to WM.